NoblySP/EGN-3000L/README.md

 # EGN-3000L
 Code &amp; README text for Arduino Follower Robot

+## How to set up Sparky
+1. Download the code from GitHub (?)

+## Sparky Features
+Cost: $18
+Assembly Time: 3 min by an experienced user and 6 min by a novice user Special Features:
+- Ultrasonic sensor to measure distance
+- Speaker to create sound effects

 ## Brief description of code
 The code starts off with initializing all the variables that will be used in the project.
 Then, under the setup() function, pinMode() is used to configure the specified pins to behave either as an output or as an input.
 The loop() function contains the main logic of the robot.
 If the distance between the user’s hand and the ultrasonic sensor is between a certain amount, then the corresponding code within the if block activates.
 The code within the if block will control the 2 motors.
 By using the digitalWrite() function, certain pins can be given either a HIGH value or a LOW value depending on the movement that the robot needs to make.